-- Home visits are offered to all new pupils. - New Intake Evenings for reception parents are organised for the term prior to admission. - Visits are arranged for children in the term prior to entry. - EYFS staff observes children in their pre-school setting prior to entry. - Older Pre-school children attend a weekly come and play session in the reception classroom from February half term each year. - Children attend school on a part time basis to begin with to ensure a smooth transition. - The EYFS teacher meets with the Pre-school leader to discuss the children entering reception. - EYFS staff meets the children at the start of the day and bring the children out at the end of the day allowing parents/carers to talk to staff on a daily basis. - Parents are encouraged to help in school and on school trips. - Parents of children in Class 1 are invited into school for assemblies and a reading session weekly. - Parents' Evenings are held twice a year and an end of year report sent out. - Through the year special events are held which parents are invited to attend.
-For example story cafes and picnics. - Parents can see their child's learning journey through their journal book or online journal. - Link up letters ensure parents are able to support their child's learning. - Wow/proud moments are used half termly to ensure the parents voice is heard within the learning environment.
+- Home visits are offered to all new pupils. - New Intake Evenings for reception parents are organised for the term prior to admission. - Visits are arranged for children in the term prior to entry. - EYFS staff observes children in their pre-school setting prior to entry. - EYFS staff greet the children at the start of the day and parents/ carers collect children from the classroom allowing them to talk to staff on a daily basis. - Parents are encouraged to help in school and on school trips. - Parents and carers are invited into school to attend assemblies, Story Cafes and training sessions e.g. phonics. - Parents' Evenings are held twice a year and an end of year report sent out. - Through the year special events are held which parents are invited to attend.
+For example, story cafes and picnics. - Parents can see their child's learning journey through their journal book. - Link up letters and weekly news letters ensure parents are able to support their child's learning. - Wow/proud moments are used half termly to ensure the parents voice is heard within the learning environment.